 As compared to other professions in the civilian world, the Indian Navy has a variety of jobs to offer to young men and women of the country.
 It gives you the opportunity to display leadership skills and also bestows you with a tremendous amount of responsibilities at a very young age.
 Are you fervent to serve your country underwaters?
 Are you all geared by the heroism of the Indian Navy officer depicted in the movie The Ghazi Attack?
-For the Navy aspirants possessing the same zeal as them and looking out for how to join Indian Navy, here is a blog which aims to shed to light on the various entry routes for men and women to join the Indian Navy.
+On this auspicious occasion of Indian Navy Day, the Navy aspirants possessing the same zeal and looking out for how to join the Indian Navy, here is a blog that aims to shed light on the various entry routes for men and women to join the Indian Navy.

 This Blog Includes:

 - Written Entrance Exams to Join Indian Navy

 - How to Work in the Indian Navy